-We encourage other conservation groups and partners to consider their next venue here and contact the NCTC Registrar for cost and availability.
+We encourage other conservation groups and partners to consider their next venue here and contact the NCTC Scheduling and Events Management (SEM) for cost and availability.

 The Physical Training Center is a complete health and fitness facility, with a full-size gymnasium complete with rubber floor (made from recycled tires) and a full size basketball court.

 Beside the gym is a weight and workout room with elliptical, treadmill, stair stepper, and weight lifting.
 NCTC offers walk-in aerobics Monday, Wednesday, and Friday from 12:00 Noon until 12:50 p.m. for $5.00 per person.